Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

 • Council Taxes: these are based on the assessed value of the home.
 Some boroughs are more expensive than others.

-• Energy efficiency: Most old London homes are terribly inefficient.
-You may pay much more for heating in the winter than you’d expect.
+• Energy Efficiency: Most old London homes are terribly inefficient.
+You may pay much more for heating in the winter than you’d expect, and you may need to invest in an air conditioning unit for summer.

 chart: average monthly expenses in london for rent, food, transport, utilities, phone, and council tax for single, couples, family of 3 and family of 4. average prices per month for each category